 region.
 Eastern hemlock also reported a reduced live crown ratio, but it is likely that this reflects the expanded plot network, capturing a broader range of stands, including those with hemlock understories or locations with sub-optimal conditions.

 Long Term Trends

-Long-term forest health monitoring has allowed us to detect subtle but steady changes in the condition of our forests.
-Long-term trends indicate that some species continue to fare better than others (e.g., increased dominance of American beech and red maple over sugar maple and birch species).
+VMC forest health monitoring has been instrumental in determining how trees respond to, and recover from, stress events.
+Our monitoring is able to detect subtle but steady changes that may not be captured by VT FPR aerial surveys or be highly visible to the public.
+Long-term trends indicate that some species continue to fare better than others (e.g. increased dominance of American beech and red maple over sugar maple and birch species).
 Examination of metrics for other species indicates long-term trends that warrant ongoing monitoring of declining condition, particularly for paper birch and white ash.
 Regeneration data continues to indicate that the species currently dominating seedling classes may signal a shift in the composition of future forests in Vermont.

-Forested ecosystems provide immeasurable benefits to society; from their aesthetic beauty and recreational opportunities, to biomass energy and carbon sequestration.
-While the composition of forests may change over time, ongoing work to monitor tree health and regeneration will inform forest management decisions to maximize forest resiliency, productivity, and health of Vermont’s forests.
+Forested ecosystems provide immeasurable benefits to society; from their aesthetic beauty and recreational opportunities to biomass energy and carbon sequestration.
+While the composition of forests may change, this ongoing work will inform forest management decisions to maximize forest resiliency, productivity and health of the forested landscape into the future.